San Diego Zoo: Absolutely Apes

 This exhibit opened in 2003, as a major renovation of the former "Whittier Southeast Asian Exhibits", which had opened in 1982.
-It houses three female Sumatran orangutans and one male infant named Karen, Indah, Aisha and Kaja (a Bornean orangutan was also kept here; Aisha and Kaja are the offspring of Indah) and even three siamangs named Unkie, Eloise and their daughter Selamat in an 8400 sqft exhibit, which is flanked by a 110 ft glass viewing window.
+It houses an adult male Sumatran orangutan, Labu, three females, Karen, Indah, and Aisha, as well as one juvenile male, Kaja.
+The orangutans live alongside two siamangs Eloise and her daughter Selamat in an 8400 sqft exhibit, which is flanked by a 110 ft glass viewing window.

 The exhibit provides sway poles and artificial trees for the apes to swing on and a fake termite mound for them to fish condiments out of.
 The viewing area is designed to resemble the mulch-lined exhibit side of the viewing window by having rubber mulch, and miniature sway poles for kids.
 Some plant species in the exhibit are toog trees, carrotwood trees, and markhamia trees.
-Silvered leaf monkeys also reside in this area.
+Silvery lutungs reside in an exhibit adjacent to this area.

 Sun Bear Forest

-This $3.5 million exhibit opened in 1989, and exhibits Bornean sun bears, Angola colobus and François' langurs.
+This $3.5 million exhibit opened in 1989, and exhibits Bornean sun bears, François' langurs, White-cheeked gibbons, and Aye-ayes.
 One end of the 1.5 acre complex houses lion-tailed macaques in a grassy exhibit with a stream and climbing ropes.
 The oblong sun bear exhibit straddles the path along the rest of the complex, and an aviary houses some species of birds, including Asian fairy-bluebird and Red-billed leiothrix.
-A large glass-covered exhibit with artificial vines is designed for crested gibbons.
-Farther down the path, visitors can see grizzly bears, sloth bears, spectacled bears, North American river otters and aye-ayes.
+Farther down the path, visitors can see grizzly bears, sloth bears, spotted hyenas, spectacled bears and river otters.

 Tiger Trail

-Tiger Trail, located in a sloping canyon, opened in 1988 and houses three male Malayan tigers named Conner, the eldest, and Cinta and Berani, the twins, they are all brothers.
-From the top of the canyon, the path first goes through a pavilion with a pool home to Siamese crocodiles.
-It proceeds to another pavilion, this time flanked by the a bunch of aviaries which feature Asian fairy-bluebirds, Baikal teals, blue-crowned laughingthrushes, Edwards's pheasants, common emerald doves, tricolored parrotfinch, red-billed leiothrix, and there are also exhibits for fishing cats and the rare coconut crabs.
-Farther down the canyon is an exhibit for the Malayan tapir, North Sulawesi babirusas, Indian rock pythons and the 1/4 acre tiger habitat, which has a hillside stream, waterfall, and glass viewing window.
+Tiger Trail, located in a sloping canyon, opened in 1988 and houses two Malayan tiger brothers, Conner and his younger brother Berani.
+From the top of the canyon, It proceeds to another pavilion, this time flanked by a bunch of aviaries which feature Asian fairy-bluebirds, Baikal teals, blue-crowned laughingthrushes, Edwards's pheasants, common emerald doves, tricolored parrotfinch, red-billed leiothrix, and there are also exhibits for fishing cats and rare coconut crabs.

+Farther down the canyon is an exhibit for Malayan tapirs, North Sulawesi babirusas, Indian pythons and the 1/4 acre tiger habitat, which has a hillside stream, waterfall, and glass viewing window.
 The Tiger Trail area of the zoo, when dedicated in 1988 as 'Tiger River', replaced an exhibit area that was known as Cascade Canyon, which had opened in 1973.